akamara05/diabetic_readmissions_project/README.md

 ## Introduction

-In its simplest explanation, according to the center for Disease Control and Prevention (CDC, “diabetes is a chronic (long-lasting) health condition that affects how your body turns food into energy”.
+In its simplest explanation, according to the Center for Disease Control and Prevention (CDC, “diabetes is a chronic (long-lasting) health condition that affects how your body turns food into energy”.
 Diabetes has become a major cause of morbidity and mortality in the United States over the past several decades and is increasing in the rest of the world.
 Classifying diabetes has been a difficult task.
 Diabetes is a heterogeneous group of diseases that, through various mechanisms, cause hyperglycemia, commonly known as high blood sugar, a buildup of glucose in a person's bloodstream at dangerously high levels due to a person's body not being able to produce enough insulin in order to regulate the levels within the bloodstream.
-Amongst other procedures the measurement of a persons’ blood sugar levels is common method of identifying the disease.
-Although there has been 50+ types of diabetes detected, the most common types are Type 1; a complete lack of insulin in one’s body, Type 2;  insulin is produced but not utilized correctly,  and Gestational Diabetes; diabetes that pregnant women develop during their pregnancy.
+Amongst other procedures the measurement of a persons’ blood sugar levels is a common method of identifying the disease.
+Although there have been 50+ types of diabetes detected, the most common types are Type 1; a complete lack of insulin in one’s body, Type 2;  insulin is produced but not utilized correctly,  and Gestational Diabetes; diabetes that pregnant women develop during their pregnancy.

 The dataset I obtained, initially had 50 features, as a binary classification problem, I was interested in the instance of readmission of a patient after their initial "encounter" (medical visit), based on varying features such as age, gender, primary diagnosis, time spent at the hospital during the initial encounter, etc.